Be sure to check out the 10+ Best Resources to Start Your Blog.

-Now that you have completed the steps to choose a host by selecting a suitable plan as well as making sure you have a domain name for your site, pointing additional domains to your site, and adding a layer of security, you are ready for Step #3: The Best Way to Create Your Website.
+Now that you have completed the steps to choose a hosting provider by selecting a suitable plan as well as making sure you have a domain name for your site, you have pointed additional domains to your site, and you added a layer of security, you are ready for Step #3: The Best Way to Create Your Website.

 Final Thoughts on Choosing a Hosting Provider and a Plan